Flowminder/FlowKit/docs/source/analyst/index.md

 3. Select the server under "My Servers".

-4. Click the '+' icon to add a token, and give it a name (and optionally change the expiry and permissions).
+4. Click the '+' icon to add a token, and give it a name and the `viewer` and `runner` roles.
 And Save.

 5. Click "COPY" to copy the token string, "DOWNLOAD" to download the token as a text file, or "VIEW" to display the token string.